microsoft/vscode-docs/release-notes/latest.md

 ## ES6 is the new default

 We have made ES6 the default for JavaScript files.
 That means you don't need to create `jsconfig.json` files to enable new syntax and that by default you get suggestions for ES6-types, like `Promise`, `Set`, `Map`, `String.startsWith` and much more.
-Thanks to @@felixrieseberg for this [contribution](https://github.com/Microsoft/vscode/pull/337).
+Thanks to a community [contribution](https://github.com/Microsoft/vscode/pull/337).

 At the same time the grammar used to colorize JavaScript also got updated to support the ES6 syntax.